SamStudio8/samstudio8.github.io.off/_posts/2015-05-04-aligned-annihilation-sequel.md

 std::__exception_ptr::exception_ptr::exception_ptr(std::__exception_ptr::exception_ptr const&)
 ```

 A constructor!
 Expecting a reference to pointer as its first parameter.
-So what's in `%rdi`?
+So what's did we leave `%rdi`
+after the subtraction?
+It looks address-worthy, let's e**x**amine it:

 ```
 (gdb) x 0x7ffffffbb3b8